 Maligaya Beach Bungalows (Corong Corong)

-If you’re looking for a hotel in El Nido tastefully decorated using Filipino craftsmanship, Maligaya Beach Bungalows is your place.
-Located on Corong Corong Beach, the rooms are set in beautiful cabins with every comfort and right on the beachfront (some with a terrace directly facing the sea).
-From this El Nido hotel you can watch one of the best sunsets in the world and see the sky change color over the Bacuit archipelago.
-Double rooms from $150.
+If you’re looking for a hotel in El Nido tastefully decorated with Filipino artisan touches, Maligaya Beach Bungalows is the place for you.
+Located on Corong Corong Beach, the rooms are in beautiful cabins with everything you need for a comfortable stay and right on the beachfront (some with a terrace directly facing the sea).
+From this El Nido hotel, you can watch one of the best sunsets in the world and see the sky change color over the Bacuit Archipelago.
+Double rooms start at $150.

 Search rooms at Maligaya Beach Bungalows